Furnishing Alcohol to a Minor in the State of Texas

 CONTACT US AT 512-457-5200

 While it is a crime to consume alcohol when under the age of 21, it is also illegal to provide or sell alcohol to a minor.
-Furnishing alcohol is a common charge, particularly in areas populated by college students.
-Examples of individuals who frequently face furnishing alcohol to minors charges are bartenders, gas station attendants, liquor store owners, and party hosts.
+Furnishing alcohol is a standard charge, particularly in areas populated by college students.
+Examples of individuals who frequently face furnishing alcohol to underage age drinkers charges are bartenders, gas station attendants, liquor store owners, and party hosts.
 If you have a party where alcohol and people under the age of 21 are both present, and someone calls law enforcement, the State may charge you with furnishing alcohol to a minor.
 It is your responsibility to know the age of individuals who consume the alcohol you provide.

 If the State has charged you or someone you with the crime of furnishing alcohol to a minor, an experienced attorney can help improve the outcome of your case.
 Attorney Jason Trumpler has 20-years of criminal law experience and has successfully represented thousands.
 Contact our office today at 512-457-5200.